evanhsu/tally/README.md

 ### FAQ

-**Question 1.** If you have another version of Node.js installed on your system which does not work with this course, then please consider installing [NVM](https://github.com/creationix/nvm) (for Mac & Linux) or [NVM-Windows](https://github.com/coreybutler/nvm-windows) to enable the installation of multiple versions of Node.js.
-Both tools support the installation, management and switching between multiple versions of Node.js.
-Using these tools, installing Node.js version 8 or later without losing your older version should be possible.
-This course does not provide support for these tools, the course only suggests using them if needed.

-**Question 2.** The default ports number for the three server applications are as follows:
+- The default ports number for the three server applications are as follows:

   - Web Server: 3000
   - GraphQL Server: 3010